prachi260605/LetsTalk-A-VIDEO-CONFERENCING-WEBSITE/README.md

 # Let'sTalk-A-VIDEO-CONFERENCING-WEBSITE
-Welcome to Let'sTalk, a feature-rich video conferencing website designed to provide seamless communication experiences.
+Welcome to Let'sTalk, a real time messaging & video calling designed to provide seamless communication experiences.
 Whether you're hosting a business meeting, a virtual event, or a casual catch-up with friends and family, Let'sTalk is here to make your video conferencing needs hassle-free and efficient.

 # Features
 - **High-Quality Video and Audio**: Enjoy crystal-clear video and audio for all your meetings.